-Having watched and enjoyed the previous Guy Richie Sherlock Holmes film at about the same time last year, it was nice to re-acquaint myself with the franchise on its second instalment.
+I first saw this film about a year ago at the cinema and pretty much enjoyed it; as it appeared in the TV schedules this week I thought I’d give it a second look.
 All the elements that made the first film great are back again, more so in some cases, and it was great to see that Richie still hasn’t lost his eye for the visuals.
 I will give you more of my thoughts after this brief summary.

 Countries in Europe are being brought to the brink of war due to a series of bombings that appear to be being perpetrated by extremists.
 The truth is, they are all the work of one man, Professor James Moriarty.
 It is clear that there is only one person who has the capability to stop him; Sherlock Holmes.
 Of course he drags Dr. Watson into it and manages to ruin his stag night in the process.
 The damsel in distress this time comes in the form of a gypsy fortune teller, Madam Simza Heron, whose brother has been incorporated into Moriarty’s plan.
 Sherlock’s brother, Mycroft Holmes also gets involved and that makes for some interesting times.
 The question is, can Holmes and Watson foil Moriarty’s plans?
 Well, as you can probably guess, those Spoiler Police with their fiendish disguises may well be in the room at this very moment, so I must be very careful not to say too much (again).

 Lots of action, a fair smattering of comedy and a thrilling plot go together to make up this film.
 Most of it works pretty well, however there is a bit of a weak link and that is the part of the story involving the character played by the, woefully underused, Noomi Rapace.
 I thought it was a little weak and didn’t quite have enough believability (for me).
 Having said that, the rest of the film was very thrilling and entertaining throughout with a great ending!
-Over all, I did enjoy this film a lot more than I thought I would at the beginning and so I’m very pleased to deem it… Recommended.
+Over all, I did enjoy this film a lot more than I thought I would at the beginning.

 If you’re crazy enough… You can find me on Facebook at:

-Professor Moriaty: Are you sure you want to play this game?
+Professor Moriarty: Are you sure you want to play this game?